 Deferred Revenue Expenditure

-It will be easier to understand the meaning of deferred revenue expenditure if you know the word deferred, which means “Holding something back for a later time”.
+It will be easier to understand the meaning of deferred revenue expenditure if you know the word deferred, which means “Holding something back for a later time”, or “postpone”.

-Deferred Revenue Expenditure is an expenditure which is revenue in nature and incurred during an accounting period, but its benefits are to be derived in multiple future accounting periods.
+Deferred Revenue Expenditure is an expenditure which is revenue in nature and incurred during an accounting period, however, related benefits are to be derived in multiple future accounting periods.

 These expenses are unusually large in amount and, essentially, the benefits are not consumed within the same accounting period.